 Core classes that are offered in summer school are English (levels 9, 10, 11, & 12) and math (Algebra I & II, Geometry, Bridge to Algebra II, and Algebra III).
-There are no science or history courses offered in summer school.
+Science and History Courses could also be a possibility depending upon demand for these courses.
 Tuition for a semester class is one hundred fifty dollars (\$150).
 Students may take a maximum of two (2) semester classes.
 These classes are not available to take as initial credit.